-A shorty wetsuit is fine for triathlon.
+A shorty wetsuit is fine for a triathlon.
 A Shorty wetsuit does not provide complete coverage of the body.
-It has short legs and a sleeve and is suitable for swimming to the person who wants the knees and the elbow to be mobile.
+It has short legs and a sleeve and is suitable for swimming for the person who wants the knees and the elbow to be mobile.
 They are the option for a person who does not require full-body coverage.

-During the hot days, someone may feel warmer while in a full-body coverage suit and thus opt to wear a shorty wetsuit to reduce the warmth.
+During hot days, someone may feel warmer while in a full-body coverage suit and thus opt to wear a shorty wetsuit to reduce the warmth.